 PSRFITS - A Standard for Pulsar Data Storage

 In accordance with FITS standards, PSRFITS consist of a primary header-data unit (HDU) followed by a series of extension HDUs.
-The primary HDU contains basic information such as telescope identification and location, observation start time etc. Extension HDUs, formatted as binary tables, contain specific information related to the observation such as the pulsar ephemeris, calibration data and the pulsar data itself.
-A feature of the standard FITS input/output routines is that they are transparent to the addition of new header parameters or even complete HDUs - if they are unknown to the reading program, they are ignored.
-Unused HDUs need not be written, even though they are present in the definition.
-This feature allows, for example, a user group to add information particular to a certain instrument without compromising use of the definition by other groups.
-While primarily designed to accommodate folded or profile data, the definition can also be used for fast-sampled or search data.
-A novel feature of the definition is the inclusion of HDUs containing 'history' information.
+The primary HDU contains basic information such as telescope identification and location, receiver parameters, observation start time, etc. Extension HDUs, formatted as binary tables, contain specific information related to the observation such as the pulsar ephemeris, calibration data and the pulsar data formatted as a series of sub-integrations.
+A feature of standard FITS input/output routines is that they are transparent to the addition of new header parameters or even complete HDUs - if they are unknown to the reading program, they are ignored.
+Furthermore, unused HDUs need not be written, even though they are present in the definition.
+These features allow, for example, a user group to add information particular to a certain instrument without compromising use of the definition by other groups.
+A novel feature of the definition is the inclusion of HDUs containing processing history information.
 For example, the first line of Processing History HDU contains information about the data acquisition program and the initial structure of the file.
 Subsequent lines record details of modifications to the structure or data, for example, partial or complete dedispersion or interference excision.

 |Main header||Observer, telescope and receiver information, source name and observation date and time|

 |HISTORY||Date, program and details of data acquisition and each subsequent processing step|

 |OBSDESCR||Free-format ascii description of the observation or signal processing|

 |PSRPARAM||Pulsar ephemeris used to create or modify pulse profile data|

 |POLYCO||History of the TEMPO polyco files used to predict the apparent pulsar period|